 Lawsuit continues against novelist Sparks, school he started

 RALEIGH, N.C.
-(AP) — A federal judge says the former headmaster of a private Christian school founded by novelist Nicholas Sparks can continue to sue the author, the North Carolina school, and the foundation Sparks created to support it.
+(AP) — The former headmaster of a private Christian school founded by novelist Nicholas Sparks can continue to sue the school, the author and the foundation Sparks created to support the school, a federal judge said.

-Attorneys have proposed settlement discussions for next month and a potential trial starting in March.
-Sparks’ public relations firm and attorneys didn’t respond when invited to comment.
+Attorneys from both sides have proposed settlement discussions for next month and a potential trial starting in March.